jpomfret/jpomfret.github.io/blog/content/post/2023/ag-error-local-node/index.md

 slug: "ag-error-local-node"
 description: "How to resolve 'The local node is not part of quorum and is therefore unable to process this operation' errors when your WSFC is setup and looks good."
 date: 2023-02-12T12:46:59Z
+categories:
+    - PowerShell
+    - AvailabilityGroup
-categories: PowerShell, AvailabilityGroup, FailoverCluster
+    - FailoverCluster
+tags:
+    - PowerShell
+    - AvailabilityGroup
-tags: PowerShell, AvailabilityGroup, FailoverCluster
+    - FailoverCluster
 image: justin-smith-eHK0PGncD3k-unsplash.jpg
 ---